A portfolio approach to massively parallel Bayesian optimization

-Optimization of the acquisition functions is performed by a combination of random search, local optimization and evolutionary methods.
+Optimization of the acquisition functions is performed by combining random search, local optimization and EAs.
 That is, for qEI, $n_u = 100d$ designs are uniformly sampled in the design space before computing their univariate EI.
 Then $n_b = 100d$ candidate batches are created by sampling these designs with weights given by EI.
-Then the best batch for qEI is optimized locally with L-BFGS.
-A global search with \texttt{pso} \citep{Bendtsen2012} (population of size $200$) is conducted as well and the best batch is selected.
+Then the corresponding best batch for qEI is optimized locally with L-BFGS-B. A global search with \texttt{pso} \citep{Bendtsen2012} (population of size $200$) is conducted too, to directly optimize qEI, and the overall best qEI batch is selected.
 The same principle is applied for qEHI.
-As for qHSRI, in addition to the same uniform sampling strategy, NSGA-II \citep{Deb2002} from \texttt{mco} \citep{Mersmann2020} is used to find the exploration/exploitation compromise surface (population of size $500$).
-The reference point for HSRI computations is obtained from the range over each component, increased by 20\%.
-The \texttt{R} code \citep{R2021} of the approach is packaged and available as supplementary material.
+As for qHSRI and PF, in addition to the same uniform sampling strategy with $n_u$ designs, NSGA-II \citep{Deb2002} from \texttt{mco} \citep{Mersmann2020} is used to find $\PF$, the exploration/exploitation compromise surface (with a population of size $500$).
+The reference point $R$ for HSRI computations is obtained from the range over each component, extended by 20\%, as is the default in \texttt{GPareto} \cite{Binois2019}.
+The \texttt{R} code \citep{R2021} of the approach is available as supplementary material.